moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/index.md

 This section involves recommends dos and don’ts while configuring a Lakesearch Service.

 - For large datasets, always use the partition indexer when configuring the LakeSearch Service.
 It divides the indexes into two parts, significantly reducing the time required to index all tables.

+## Trobleshooting

+In case of any issues while using LakeSearch, refer to the [troubleshooting section](/resources/stacks/lakesearch/troubleshooting/) for common errors, solutions, and debugging steps.
+This section covers potential failures related to indexing, query processing, and node synchronization, along with recommended fixes to ensure smooth operation.

 ## FAQs